 Your graduation ceremony is a formal occasion.
 You must wear academic dress during your graduation ceremony.

 You can hire your gown in advance from our supplier Graduation Attire.
 Please book your gown by Friday 9 June.

 Academic dress works best when worn with smart clothing such as a dark suit, trousers or skirt, and a collared white shirt or blouse.
 Dark shoes should be worn.
 You may wish to wear traditional national costume or services uniform instead.

 Inappropriate clothing such as jeans, jogging bottoms or trainers will not be permitted.

 There is no dress code for guests, however as it is a formal occasion it is customary for guests to dress smartly or in traditional national costume or service uniform.

-Accessibility or other arrangements for guests
+Accessibility or other arrangements for graduates and guests

 Telling us in advance helps us to understand and plan for any additional requirements.

-If you have told us about a guest with specific requirements, the ushers will have this information and be able to help you on the day.
+If you have told us about a guest with specific requirements, the ushers will have this information and will be able to help you on the day.